 The Bookmark widget stores a collection of spatial bookmarks for a selected map.
 Specify 2D or 3D geographic locations with different extents, view angles (for 3D), layer visibility, and drawing marks.
 Each bookmark can display additional information such as a title, image, and description.
 You can also include the map’s existing bookmarks, when applicable.
-Optionally allow end users to add bookmarks at runtime too, so they can return to locations of interest.
+Optionally, you can allow end users to add bookmarks at runtime so they can return to locations of interest.

 Use this widget to support app design requirements such as the following: